dtread4/Exploring-Histogram-based-Color-Constancy-LHCC/README.md

 ### Learning parameters

 Note that the learning parameters may require additional tuning per model/dataset/camera.
-We tuned learning rate and batch size for each model, and ran a more comprehensive search for SimpleCube++.
+We tuned the learning rate and batch size for each model, and ran a more comprehensive search for SimpleCube++.

 - **scheduler**: Use "none" or "cosine_annealing".